mattva01/schooltool/src/schooltool/relationship/README.txt

     >>> relate(URIFriendship, (kermit, URIFriend), (frogger, URIFriend),
-    ...        'kermit and frogger know each other for years') Relationship Friendship added between kermit (Friend) and frogger (Friend)
+    ...        'kermit and frogger know each other for years') Relationship Friendship added between kermit (Friend) and frogger (Friend) (BTW, kermit and frogger know each other for years)

 This extra argument should be either a read-only object, or a subclass of persistent.Persistent, because references to this object will be stored from